-Asthma and Wildfire Smoke
+Pregnancy, Babies and Wildfire Smoke

 When the smoke rolls into our valley it affects all of us.
-Anyone with asthma, other lung diseases, or heart conditions has an added health risk when it's smoky.
-With small children, asthma may not yet be observable or diagnosed.
-Kids are more susceptible to respiratory illnesses, and those with asthma are particularly vulnerable.
-We don't have control over wildfire smoke, but there are things we can do to stay healthy (see over).
+Because children's lungs are still developing, babies, children (especially under 5), and pregnant women are particularly sensitive to smoke.
+We don't have control over wildfire smoke, but there are things we can do to stay healthy.